Lyrics/lyrics-database/docs/Format.md

 We stay away from censoring texts.
 This means it's okay to commit explicit words.

 # Metadata
-Metadata goes to the bottom of the song, under an arbitrary amount of underscores.
+Metadata goes to the bottom of the song, under a sequence of underscores.
+Make it equal in length to the line of the first metadata field (including its value).

 The name of the variable and the actual value are separated with two spaces.

 ## Possible metadata values